kmerillat8216/Database_Final_Project/FINAL.md

 ## Summary Report
 * 2 or 3 paragraphs describing the business/organization/person that will use your database.
+  My database is designed for a college football program that needs to efficiently store and analyze individual player performance throughout a season.
+This organization relies on accurate statistical tracking to evaluate athletes, prepare weekly scouting reports, and support coaching decisions.
+By centralizing information about game results, detailed offensive statistics, players, and their positions, the database provides the coaching staff, analysts, and support personnel with a unified and reliable system for understanding team performance.
+  In addition to supporting coaching decisions, the database will benefit the football program's analytics and recruiting departments.
+Analysts can identify trends in player productivity, monitor improvements across the season, and compare similar players within position groups.
+Recruiters and player development staff can reference performance data to highlight player strengths during evaluations or discussions with future recruits.
+The system also serves as a long-term data archive, which can then be used to compare stats historically and have a deeper insight into year-by-year changes.
 * 2 or 3 paragraphs describing how the database will be used from a user’s perspective

 ## ER Model